| |

 Germany, as the sound of this band must be as close to typical American thrash

-metal of the late eighties and early nineties as reasonably possible.
+metal of the late 1980s and early 1990s as reasonably possible.
 Is It

 A Human? is a full-featured package of some very crunchy thrash metal, a